silvio3105/Rules3105/README.md

 ### C++ over C!

-I prefer to use C++ over C, but only parts of C++ that do not induce runtime overhead and bloat(except templates), eg., classes, namespaces, and enum classes!
+I prefer to use C++ over C, but only parts of C++ that do not induce runtime overhead and bloat, eg., classes, namespaces, templates and enum classes!
+CRTP pattern for driver.

 ### Code layout